BLACK SADDLE

 After lunch, the route continues over a small mountain pass, offering beautiful panoramic views of the surrounding valleys, before descending gently towards Kara Suu.

-Arrival in Kara Suu in the late afternoon.
+Arrival to the edge of Kara Suu in the late afternoon.

 Riding 25km / 7 - 8 hours.